-The day has finally arrived and the fridge is finished.
+The day finally arrived that the fridge

 My fridge had some issues, both handles were broken and there were small rust stains all over the

-front coming through the original white paint.
+front coming through the original paint.
 It bothered me I could never get it to look clean

 because of these spots.
 It was finally time to do something so I decided to paint it.